shader-slang/spec/proposals/041-variadic-pack-count-constraints.md

 ### Expected Count Expression

-The right side must be a compile-time integer expression that folds to an `IntVal`.
+The right side uses the same expression grammar and checking rules as an ordinary compile-time integer generic argument, such as the expression in `Foo<expr>`.
+This proposal does not introduce a separate expression grammar for constraints.
+The expression must check as a compile-time integer expression and fold to an `IntVal`.

 Examples: